Gossip Girl: Acapulco: Episodes

 The first season was published in DVD and Blu-ray on December 15, 2013.

-Impact
+Background

 Gossip Girl: Acapulco portrays a glamorous Acapulco fully in renaissance, and the program explicitly means to counter the city's violent image.
 The state government of Guerrero partially paid for the show's production, a practice that is not uncommon in the Mexican television industry.